5 Things to Do First During a Ransomware Attack

 image_pdfimage_print

-In this article, I’ll cover what to do during a ransomware attack and discuss what critical decisions you’ll be faced with, whom you should reach out to first, and other key steps to take to minimize damage.
+In this article, I’ll cover the during of an attack: the critical decisions you’ll be faced with, whom you should reach out to first, and key steps to take as you begin your recovery.
+This is where you’ll put your disaster recovery plan into action.

-• After launching a campaign or “dwelling” in your environment, attackers have launched their campaign.
-Sensitive files may be exfiltrated for use in a secondary attack if the encryption campaign is unsuccessful or in an attempt to make more money.
+• Sensitive files may be exfiltrated for use in a secondary attack if the encryption campaign is unsuccessful or attackers want to make more money.

 • Attackers may change credentials to lock you out of systems.